-In this paper, we propose a fully nonparametric Tweedie model in reproducing kernel Hilbert spaces (RKHS).
-It is well known that the Tikhonov regularized models in RKHS have deep connections with the support vector machine (Vapnik, 2013).
-The proposed method enjoys several key features: First, the method is data-driven in that the model structure is fully learned from the data, and hence can mitigate potential model mis-specification; Second, the model can capture complex nonlinear relationships and high-order interactions among variables.
+It is well known that the Tikhonov regularized models in RKHS have deep connections with the support vector machine (Vapnik 2013).
+The proposed method enjoys several key features: First, the model structure is fully learned from the data, hence, can mitigate potential model mis-specification; Second, the model can capture complex nonlinear relationships and high-order interactions among variables.
 This is due to the flexible choices of corresponding kernel functions at our disposal.
-Researchers have conducted extensive research on the use and combined use of kernel functions to accommodate complex relationships in data (Rasmussen, 2003; Duvenaud, 2014); Third, the method allows for automatic variable selection.
-In the high-dimensional setting where the number of predictors is close to or larger than the sample size, most predictors are usually non-informative or noisy, and the error accumulated when estimating the noise variables can lead to bad prediction performance (Fan and Fan, 2008).
-Inspired by Allen (2013), Yang et al. (2016a) and Chen et al. (2018), we incorporate variable selection using weighted kernels along with the sparsity-inducing regularization.
+Researchers have conducted extensive research on the use and combined use of kernel functions to accommodate complex relationships in data (Rasmussen 2003; Duvenaud 2014); Third, the method can handle high-dimensional data and features an automatic variable selection procedure for removing redundant predictors.
+Under the high-dimensional setting, the error accumulated from noninformative or noisy predictors can more easily undermine the prediction performance (Fan and Fan 2008).
+This drives us to further incorporate variable selection mechanism into the Ktweedie model.
 Specifically, we introduce variable weights to the kernel as parameters of interest, and employ regularization to introduce sparsity among weights associated with each variable.
-The method allows us to integrate variable selection with parameter estimation.
+The resulting approach is inspired by Allen (2013), Yang, Lv, and Wang (2016), and Chen et al. (2018) and is referred to as SKtweedie in this article.
+Compared with the other existing methods discussed in the previous paragraph, our work is the only one that can address all the challenges (i.e., nonlinearity, high-order interactions, high-dimensionality and sparsity) simultaneously.
+Table 1 summarizes the comparison of different Tweedie models.

 We demonstrate the performance of the proposed method in both simulation studies and real data analyses.
 In the simulation, we test the predictive accuracy of our model in the presence of nonlinear effects and high-order interactions of predictors.
 The performance of variable selection is also investigated.
 In the real data analysis, we examine the applications of the Tweedie model in two key insurance operations, ratemaking and claims reserving.
 The former concerns the determination of the premium for future risks, and the latter concerns the prediction of outstanding liability from existing risks.
 The outcome of interest is the aggregate loss in both cases, with the focus being an individual policy in ratemaking and a portfolio of policies in claims reserving.
-The Tweedie random variable, constructed by a random sum, has a semi-continuous probability distribution with a non-zero probability at zero along with a positive continuous support, which makes it a natural choice for insurance applications.
-The Tweedie models have received extensive attention by the actuarial community and insurance practitioners, see Jørgensen and de Souza (1994), Smyth and Jorgensen (2002), Shi et al. (2016), Halder et al. (2019) for ratemaking applications and Peters et al. (2009), Shi (2014), Taylor (2019) for claims reserving applications.
+The Tweedie random variable, constructed by a random sum, has a semi-continuous probability distribution with a nonzero probability at zero along with a positive continuous support, which makes it a natural choice for insurance applications (Ohlsson and Johansson 2010; Taylor and McGuire 2016).
+The Tweedie models have received extensive attention by the actuarial community and insurance practitioners, see Jørgensen and de Souza (1994), Smyth and Jorgensen (2002), Shi, Feng, and Boucher (2016), Halder et al.

+(2019) for ratemaking applications and Peters, Shevchenko, and Wüthrich (2009), Shi (2014), Taylor (2019) for claims reserving applications.
 We show the superior performance of the proposed method to the competing Tweedie models in the two cases.